Stem0794/calendar_extension_everhour/README.md

 - Must be used on the **Google Calendar web app**
 - Must be in **Week View** for detection to work

+## 🔑 Everhour Setup

+1. Open the **Projects** tab of the popup.
+2. Enter your Everhour API token in the settings field and click **Save**.
+3. For each project, provide the Everhour task ID so time can be logged.
+4. Use the **Add to Everhour** button next to a meeting to log its time via Everhour's `/tasks/{id}/time` endpoint.

 ## 👤 Author
 GitHub: [@Stem0794](https://github.com/Stem0794)